lukemerrick/data-science-dev-env/{{ cookiecutter.repo_name }}/README.md

     [with GPU] $ make start
     [CPU only] $ make start-cpu
     ```
-5. Using any browser access jupyter lab at localhost:8888
+5. Using any browser access Jupyter lab at `localhost:8888/lab` (or stick to the
+old Jupyter notebook tool by visiting `localhost:8888/tree`)
 6. Start working!
 7. Shut down the docker image
     ``` bash